GeromeRen/sonarqube/README.md

 ### Verify SonarQube
 SonarQube is running at Fabric endpoint: [http://{Your Fabric Cluster Endpoint}:9000]() and SonarQube home directory /opt/sonarqube will be entirely hosts in Azure file via volume plugin for stateless

-## 5. To deploy SonarQube as Windows docker container image with internal MySQL Database (in the same container)
+## 5. To deploy SonarQube as Windows docker container image with internal MySQL Database (database in same container in docker host)
 Please reference to: https://github.com/dnikolayev/sonarqube-mysql-windows-docker